Nkenke Kekana

 Nkenke Nathaniel "Nat" Kekana (born 20 April 1962) is a South African politician and businessman.
 He is a former Member of Parliament and co-founded Business Connexion, a leading information technology firm, in 1996.
+He is a director and shareholder of several businesses.

 Formerly an anti-apartheid activist in Alexandra, he represented the African National Congress (ANC) as a Member of the National Assembly from 1994 to 2003 and was a longstanding member of the Provincial Executive Committee of the ANC in Gauteng.
-He was elected to two consecutive five-year terms on the ANC National Executive Committee in 2017 and 2022 and was the committee's head of communications from 2018 to 2022.
-He is also known for his ties to ANC Deputy President Paul Mashatile.
+He was elected to two consecutive five-year terms on the ANC National Executive Committee in 2017 and 2022 and is the committee's head of communications from 2018 to date.

 Early life and activism

 Kekana was born on 20 April 1962.
 In the 1980s, he was active in anti-apartheid politics in the township of Alexandra in the Transvaal, now part of Gauteng province; he was a founding member of the South African Youth Congress in 1987 and belonged to the organisation's national executive.
+Later in 1987, under the prevailing state of emergency, he was arrested for his political activism and he was detained without trial until 1989; after participating in the 18 days hunger strike while detained at Johannesburg Prison.
 Also in the 1980s, he studied computer programming, and in later years he completed a postgraduate diploma in telecommunications policy from the University of South Africa.

-In the anti-apartheid movement of Alexandra, Kekana worked with Paul Mashatile, Mike Maile, Bridgman Sithole, and others.
-In post-apartheid Gauteng, members of this group rose to influential positions in business and politics and were generally seen as politically aligned to Mashatile, a one-time Premier of Gauteng; the media labelled them the "Alex mafia".

 Member of Parliament: 1994–2003

 Kekana was elected as a Member of Parliament in South Africa's first post-apartheid elections in 1994.
 He was re-elected to the seat in 1999 and in August 1999 he was elected Chairperson of the National Assembly's Portfolio Committee on Communications.
 Ferial Haffajee labelled him "a leading light in the parliamentary caucus".

-Nkenke was a member of the African National Congress (ANC) and a member of the National Executive Committee of the ANC Youth League.
+He was a member of the African National Congress (ANC) and a member of the National Executive Committee of the ANC Youth League.

 During the same period, Kekana launched his business career.
 In 1996 he launched an information technology firm, Business Connexion Solution, with twin brothers Benjamin and Isaac Mophatlane.
 The company merged with Comparex Africa in 2003 and was subsequently listed as Business Connexion (BCX).